rsgoncalves/ecco/README.md

 --------------------
 *ecco* is distributed under the terms of the GNU Lesser General Public License (LGPL), Version 3.0.

-For licenses of projects *ecco* relies on, check the associated websites.
+For licenses of projects *ecco* relies on, check the relevant websites.